Board of Directors

 VP Equity, Diversity, Inclusion and Sustainability – Victoria E. Díaz

-Performance and Partnership Exchange (PPX) representative (Ex-officio) – Steve Montague
+Performance and Partnership Exchange (PPX) representative (Ex-officio) – Judy Lifshitz

 See work description of directors.